-This year, these events began with the emergence of Garden Chafers in our upper hay meadow.
-Phyllopertha horticola, is a medium sized beetle which has never previously been a common sighting here, though apparently in the past vast numbers could emerge and form swarms in pastures.
-Like many insects the adults are fairly short lived, and their grubs, developed from the creamy eggs laid by the mated females, devour the roots of plants, particularly grasses.
-Pupation takes place in late spring, and then metamorphosis in a below the soil burrow, before warm weather triggers emergence of the adult beetle.
-Google Garden Chafer and many of the highest ranked articles tell you how to get rid of these lawn “pests”…With most on the wing insects, even my newish camera struggled to get reasonable photos of the beetle in flight, but a point of interest to me was that this beetle apparently triggered the development of the Coch y bonddu fishing fly, in Wales, perhaps as early as the 1700’s.
+This year, these events began with the emergence of Garden chafers in our upper hay meadow.
+Phyllopertha horticola, is a medium sized beetle, which has never previously been a common sighting here, though apparently in the past vast numbers could emerge from traditional untreated or contaminated grasslands and form huge swarms in pastures.
+Like many insects, the adults are fairly short lived, and their grubs, developed from the creamy eggs laid by the mated females, devour the roots of plants, particularly grasses.
+Pupation takes place in late spring, and then metamorphosis in a beneath-the-soil burrow, before warm weather triggers emergence of the adult beetle.
+Google ‘Garden chafer’ and many of the highest ranked articles, will tell you how to get rid of these lawn “pests”.As with most on the wing insects, even my newish camera struggled to get reasonable photos of the beetle in flight, but a point of interest to me was that this beetle apparently triggered the development of the Coch y bonddu fishing fly, in Wales, perhaps as early as the 1700’s.
 Or perhaps more accurately the Coch a bon ddu.
-Translated roughly as red (coch) and (or with) a black(ddu) stump (or base), Probably one of the oldest patterns of fishing fly ever designed and made by fishermen trying to mimic one of (back then) nature’s temporary gluts.
+Translated roughly as red (coch) and (or with) a black(ddu) stump (or base).
+Probably one of the oldest patterns of trout fishing fly ever designed and made by fishermen, trying to mimic one of (back then) nature’s temporary supply gluts.

-How to fish one successfully, however is way beyond the scope of this blog, and sadly fishing is one pastime which I haven’t managed to revisit, for time limitations, even in this land of very famous game fishing rivers.
+How to fish one successfully, is way beyond the scope of this blog, and sadly fishing is one pastime which I haven’t managed to revisit, for time limitations, even in this land of very famous game fishing rivers.

-How anything, invertebrate or salmonid, can survive in our small stream, the Afon Melinddw, is a miracle, after the sort of summer spate experienced here on June 6th.
+How anything, invertebrate or salmonid, can survive in our small stream, the Afon Melinddwr, is a miracle, after the sort of summer spate experienced here on June 6th.
 More rain fell in a single 24 hour period than I’ve ever recorded here before – 74.5 mm.

-I’ve never seen a large fish, but approach the banks carefully, when the water is low, and clear, and you sometime catch a glimpse of a 3 or 4 inch parr darting for the safety of an undercut bank, or if you pause and study a run or small pool from a distance you’ll catch the spreading ripples of a rise, as one of these tiddlers takes a fly from the fast moving stream’s surface – as in the top left of the pool, below…
+I’ve never seen a large fish, but approach the banks carefully, when the water is low, and clear, and you sometime catch a glimpse of a 3 or 4 inch parr darting for the safety of an undercut bank, or if you pause and study a run or small pool from a distance you’ll catch the spreading ripples of a rise, as one of these tiddlers takes a fly from the fast moving stream’s surface – as in the top left of the pool, below.

-What was unusual about this summer spate was that the rain fell persistently rather than in a sudden cloudburst, and so allowed me scope for walking the stream’s banks, togged in waterproofs and beneath a buffeted umbrella to try to capture some photos of the muddy torrent, before normality was restored as the water gradually cleared of sediment…
+What was unusual about this summer spate was that the rain fell persistently rather than in a sudden cloudburst, and so allowed me scope for walking the stream’s banks, togged in waterproofs and beneath a buffeted umbrella to try to capture some photos of the muddy torrent, before normality was restored as the water gradually cleared of sediment.

 Hunting with a camera is now more likely to occupy my free time, than fly fishing.
-And down by our upper pond, late May to early June sees the first wave of Odonata (toothed jaws), Dragonflies and Damselfies, scramble out onto vegetation and begin their courtship and mating.
-Like the Garden Chafer, the colourful adults, which are the very essence of a summer’s day, have one principle aim in their short lives.
+And down by our upper pond, late May to early June sees the first wave of Odonata (toothed jaws), Dragonflies and Damselflies, scramble out onto vegetation and begin their courtship and mating.
+Like the Garden chafer, the colourful adults, which are the very essence of a summer’s day, have one principle aim in their short lives.

 To find a mate.

-I’m sure everyone will be familiar with the sight of paired damselflies beside ponds and rivers, but spend a little more time observing them when they move into the mating wheel position and you might spot the rhythmic pumping actions of the (usually upper) male.
+I’m sure everyone will be familiar with the sight of paired damselflies beside ponds and rivers, but spend a little more time observing them when they move into the mating wheel position, and you might spot the rhythmic pumping actions of the (usually upper), male.
 In part this is an effort by the male to clean out any sperm from the female before inserting his own.
-A whip like penis equipped with spines, in some species, is responsible for this aspect of behaviour contributing to what is benignly known as sperm competition.
-At the end of this process, the male will insert his own semen…
+A whip like penis, equipped with spines in some species, is responsible for this aspect of behaviour, contributing to what is benignly known as sperm competition.
+At the end of this process, the male will insert his own semen.

-This year so far, I’ve been able to identify 6 different species, and I suspect this will rise as the season extends into September…
+This year so far, I’ve been able to identify 6 different species, and I suspect this will rise as the season extends into September.

-Large Red Damselfly, Pyrrhosoma nymphula.
+Large Red damselfly, Pyrrhosoma nymphula.
 Black legs, black pterostigma, and black abdominal markings.

-Beautiful Demoiselle Damselfly.
+Beautiful Demoiselle damselfly.
 Calopteryx virgo.
 I first spotted one of these in 2016, very briefly, flitting butterfly like amongst the willow branches overhanging our stream, and got really excited.
-Partly because of the iridescent colours, and partly because it is a marker species for good water quality, being very sensitive to pollution, and poor water oxygen levels.
+Partly because of its iridescent colours, and partly because it is a marker species for good water quality, being very sensitive to pollution, and poor water oxygen levels.
 In 2017, I was determined to try to get some sort of a photo, though this was easier said than done, since they are quite mobile, like butterflies, flying up and down the stream, and suddenly disappearing visually, or actually, into the surrounding vegetation.
-And there aren’t very many of them.So much more restless than the similar, more common, and easier to photograph Banded Demoiselle, Calopteryx splendens, above, which frequents slower moving rivers and waters, often in large numbers ( as seen recently by us in Oxfordshire).
-But once seen never forgotten, and a fabulous almost tropical butterfly effect of blueish wings and emerald body flitting around the stream’s banks.
+And there aren’t very many of them.
+(Addendum – I did much better with photos in July 2018, with a whole sequence of a mating pair, click here).

-Keeled Skimmer Dragonfly, Orthetrum coerulescens.
+Keeled skimmer dragonfly, Orthetrum coerulescens.
 Distinctive features include a tapering powder blue abdomen in mature males, and a yellow pterostigma, though the immature male has a black and gold abdomen.
 The female has wings which are tinted yellow on the anterior aspect.
-This Darter dragonfly, present in small numbers often seemed to be found resting away from the pond’s edge quite low on the ground, making photography fairly easy.
+This darter dragonfly, present in small numbers, often seemed to be found resting away from the pond’s edge quite low on the ground, making photography fairly easy.

 In spite of my annual efforts at Crocus flower pollination in February and March, this year’s crop of seedpods has been quite light.
-Extended over a long season beginning in the middle of May and continuing for perhaps 4 weeks it’s worth scanning for the Crocus clubs pushing the subterranean ovaries up into daylight for the very first time, and almost to the same height as the more delicate spring flowers.
+Extended over a long season beginning in the middle of May and continuing for perhaps 4 weeks it’s worth scanning for the Crocus club shaped seed pods, pushing the subterranean ovaries up into daylight for the very first time, and almost to the same height as the more delicate spring flowers.
 Kept in a dry place the pods soon split to release twenty or thirty seeds per pod in the case of C. tommasinianus, our favoured fecund species.Simply scattering these in areas of the garden where we don’t yet have these early season gems is all I then do.
 I suppose if I could be bothered to prod individual seeds into the ground there would be less wastage, through consumption by small mammals, but this approach works very well, and is much less effort than planting Crocus corms, and produces the sort of colour range variations which look so much more naturalistic than swathes of identical flowers.

 Whether I’ve just noticed it this year, or whether there is actually more of it, as our meadow continues to morph into a more diverse, floriferous and open ecosystem, I’m not sure.
 But this year has seen masses of cuckoo spit appearing on the stems of various plants in the meadows and garden.
-As most will know, this appears around the time that our Cuckoo’s song is diminishing as June progresses, and is the protective spittled shroud produced by the larval form of the Common Froghopper, Philaenus spumarius.
+As most will know, this appears around the time that our Cuckoo’s song is diminishing as June progresses, and is the protective spittled shroud, produced by the larval form of the Common froghopper, Philaenus spumarius.

-A by product of the sap extracted from the plant stems, which the larvae feed upon, it seems to be an extremely effective protective strategy hiding it from potential predators and also protecting the juvenile form from dessication.
+A by product of the sap extracted from the plant stems, which the larvae feed upon, it seems to be an extremely effective protective strategy, hiding it from potential predators and also protecting the juvenile form from dessication.